Wodan58/Moy/README.md

     cd lib
     make -f regres.mak

-There is a *test* directory with an experimental tagless version of the stack.
+There is a *test* directory with an experimental tagless array version of the stack.